 Memos (or 'memorandums') are used in the workplace to provide colleagues with information.
-Memos are brief, clear and written in sentences.
-They include all the relevant information including who the memo is from, who is sending it, the date it was written and what it is about.
+Memos are brief, clear and are written in sentences.
+They include all the relevant information including who the memo is from, who it is for, the date it was written and what it is about.
 Memos are official documents and are important records of transactions in the workplace.